anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.md

 <a name="3.2.1.1"></a>
 #### 3.2.1.1 Memory management

-> This chapter should describe considerations about memory management, like hugepages.
+> This chapter should describe considerations about memory management, like Huge Pages.

 > Relate back to features described in the RM [here](../../../ref_model/chapters/chapter05.md#521-virtual-compute).
 Note that the RM appears to be missing Memory-based HW profile features [here](../../../ref_model/chapters/chapter05.md#54-nfvi-hw-profiles-features-and-requirements).

-The Reference Model requires the support of hugepages in `nfvi.com.cfg.004` what is supported by upstream Kubernetes already.
-In case of some applications the hugepages should be allocated with the considerations of the HW topology.
+The Reference Model requires the support of Huge Pages in `nfvi.com.cfg.004` which is supported by upstream Kubernetes already.
+In case of some applications the Huge Pages should be allocated with the considerations of the HW topology.
 This later feature is missing from Kubernetes, therefore a gap was added to [Chapter 8.2.8](./chapter08.md/#8.2.8)

 <a name="3.2.1.2"></a>
 #### 3.2.1.2 HW Topology management